JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/marco-codes-git-tricks/compare-branches/index.md

 ## Compare Branches

-* How to compare Git branches with IntelliJ IDEA
+* How to compare Git branches with IntelliJ IDEA.